Poole scores 36 on bobblehead night, Warriors rout Spurs – KION546

 AP Sports Writer

 A performance fitting of a Poole Party, indeed: He shot 13 for 20 and knocked down five 3-pointers.
-With 10:36 left, Poole fired a 3 under pressure and the ball bounced high against the backboard before falling through.
-He converted the free throw for a four-point play.
+With 10:36 left in the game, Poole hit a 3 under pressure and the ball bounced high against the backboard and fell through and he converted a free throw for the four-point play.

-Poole received a warm ovation when he exited for good at the 8:04 mark of the fourth quarter following his 13th career game with 30 or more points.
+Poole received a warm ovation when he left for good at the 8:04 mark of the fourth quarter following his 13th career game with 30 or more points.

-“Jordan was pretty amazing offensively,” Golden State coach Steve Kerr said.
-“He got it rolling right away.”

-Stephen Curry added 16 points, five rebounds and five assists in 27 minutes.
-Andrew Wiggins scored 10 for the Warriors in the second game of a back-to-back after they lost 122-115 at Sacramento on Sunday to fall to 0-7 on the road.
+Stephen Curry added 16 points, five rebounds and five assists playing 27 minutes and Andrew Wiggins scored 10 for the Warriors in the second game of a back-to-back after they lost 122-115 at Sacramento on Sunday to fall to 0-7 on the road.

 Golden State grabbed an early lead and ran away from the Spurs for a 61-45 advantage at the break.
-That allowed Kerr to use his reserves in extended stretches.
+That allowed coach Steve Kerr to use his reserves in long, extended stretches.
 Anthony Lamb scored 17 points and Jonathan Kuminga contributed 15 off the bench.

 RUN TMC

-The Hall of Fame trio of Tim Hardaway, Mitch Richmond and Chris Mullin served as the broadcast team for the “Run TMC Takeover.”
+The Hall of Fame trio of Tim Hardaway, Chris Mullin and Mitch Richmond served as the broadcast team for the “Run TMC Takeover.”

-The Warriors hadn’t opened 0-7 on the road, though, since that group lost its initial nine away games in 1989-90.
+The Warriors haven’t begun 0-7 on the road since this group lost its initial nine away games in 1989-90.

 On the broadcast, Hardaway made a reference to rape while describing a defensive play by Draymond Green, and later apologized for his poor choice of words.